 Brazil and Switzerland have a harmonious and long-term business relationship.
 Brazil is the main economic partner in Latin America, responsible for 26% of Swiss business in the region.
 In 2018, Brazil ranked 23th in the list of Switzerland’s most important trade partners.
+On the other hand, Switzerland is the 31st most important trade partner of Brazil.
 In 2018, Brazil was the destination of 38% of exports from Switzerland to Latin America, followed by Mexico, 21%, and Argentina, 12%.

 Brazil sells mainly gold, sugar cane, copper, chicken and turkey meat, coffee, rice, heart valves, orthopedic prostheses, orange juice, coffee, oil, cigarettes, soy, earthmoving and drilling machines, among others.

 Meanwhile, Switzerland exports medicinal products for human and veterinary use, nitrogen and heterocyclic compounds, fuel oils, roasted coffee, radars, watches, hearing aids and so on.